sexfrance/Queue-Bot/README.md

 !
 Admin Checks Simplified predicate function for admin/owner command execution.
 !
 Help Command Updated to reflect new and modified commands.
 !
 Bug Fixes Improved embed character limit handling and accurate claimed orders management.

+v0.1.0 ⋮ 08/10/2024
+!
+Added: .set command to update bot configurations directly from Discord.
+!
+Added: .set help command to display available settings and usage instructions.
+!
+Added: Role assignment functionality for redeemed, delivered, and deleted events.
+!
+Added: Optional role removal functionality when an order is redeemed.
+!
+Updated: Help command to include .set command details.
+!
+Removed: .set_queue command, now part of the .set command.
+!
+Fixed: Error handling for invalid settings or values in the .set command
 ```

 ---